“Most of my ideas seem startlingly self-evident...I wonder why I didn't think of them before.''

 Claire McCardell’s deliberate simplicity and focus on practicality in her designs enabled mass production and thereby made them accessibly priced when women most needed it — from the Depression through World War II. ''We look at her as the founder of democratic American fashion,” Valerie Steel, director of the Museum at the Fashion Institute of Technology.

-- She created the first “separates wardrobe” by designing dresses with interchangeable tops and skirts, the idea generally identified with Donna Karan and her in 1985.
+She created the first “separates wardrobe” by designing dresses with interchangeable tops and skirts, the idea generally identified with Donna Karan and her in 1985.
+She called it her Flexible Five Piece Wardrobe.